axelarnetwork/axelar-contract-deployments/stellar/README.md

 - `issuer`: The issuer address of the Stellar asset
 - `limit`: Optional trust limit (defaults to 1000000000 if not specified)

-## TTL extension and state archival recovery
+## TTL extension and stat©e archival recovery

 All Soroban storage entries, including contract instances, have a 'time to live' (`ttl`) after which entries will be archived and no longer accessible until restored.
 The following commands can be used to extend `ttl` or restore archived contract instances.